nikbearbrown/NanoLex/Data/NanoLex_3.md

 #### Relational Adjectives (Pertainyms):
  - **Nanoparticle-bound:** Describes the unique characteristic of NAB-Paclitaxel, emphasizing its nanoparticle binding.

-### Expanded Definition and Usage\nNAB-Paclitaxel's innovative nanoparticle formulation significantly enhances the effectiveness of paclitaxel by allowing for a higher concentration of the drug to reach the tumor site with fewer systemic side effects.
+### Expanded Definition and Usage:
+NAB-Paclitaxel's innovative nanoparticle formulation significantly enhances the effectiveness of paclitaxel by allowing for a higher concentration of the drug to reach the tumor site with fewer systemic side effects.
 This specificity reduces common chemotherapy-related symptoms such as neuropathy and allergic reactions, which can be exacerbated by traditional solvent-based chemotherapy formulations.
 The avoidance of solvents in NAB-Paclitaxel is particularly beneficial, as it allows for a more straightforward infusion process and reduces the risk of infusion reactions.
 In clinical practice, NAB-Paclitaxel has shown effectiveness in increasing survival rates and improving quality of life for patients with various types of cancer, making it a vital tool in contemporary oncology.